Frequently Asked Questions

 Yes.
 In line with guidance from the Institute for Museum and Library Services (IMLS), returned materials will remain quarantined for 72 hours.

-All items will be due November 17, 2020.
+Three weeks after initial check-out.
+All items finally will be due 12 May 2021 .
 Materials may be returned through the library’s book drop on the left front of the building.

 Will physical course reserves be available?

 Access to physical reserves will be constrained.
-Due to current findings from REopening Archives, Libraries, and Museums (REALM) Project concerning surfaces and the Coronavirus, Anne E. Kresge Memorial Library will quarantine books on physical reserves for 72 hours after each use by a student during fall 2020.
+Due to current findings from REopening Archives, Libraries, and Museums (REALM) Project concerning surfaces and the Coronavirus, Anne E. Kresge Memorial Library will quarantine books on physical reserves for 72 hours after each use by a student during spring 2021.

 Is Interlibrary Loan available?